 Community Conservation Corps

-The highly successful CCC will enter its third season in 2018.
+The highly successful CCC will enter its fifth season in 2020.
 The CCC has been pivotal in accomplishing many local land projects and in training students, ex-offenders and community volunteers.
+We are now partnering with the Midcoast Soil and Water Conservation Districts and Unity College to sustain this vital program.
 We welcome anyone who is inspired by this idea to help us as planners and advisors.
 At this time, we are seeking new project champions to help!

 Sears Island Monitoring

-In 2018, GreenWays staff and CCC interns will assist the dedicated volunteers of Friends of Sears Island in monitoring sensitive habitats, invasive plants and biodiversity, A campaign to eradicate invasive plants from the island will begin this season as well.
+GreenWays staff and CCC interns assist the dedicated volunteers of Friends of Sears Island in monitoring sensitive habitats, invasive plants and biodiversity, A campaign to eradicate invasive plants from the island is underway.
 Check out the FOSI website to get involved.

-Habitat Belfast: We are current finishing a native plant demonstration garden and wildlife habitat area in Park on Main.
-Volunteers needed!
+Habitat Belfast: Volunteers needed!
 We are also seeking co-champions of our City Park Arboretum.

 Feel free to actively participate in any of these as well as many upcoming activities.
 Email us for more information, greenwayscenter @ gmail.com.